 3. According to Darcy’s Law:

-Explanation: Darcy’s Law states that rate of flow per unit time is proportional to hydraulic gradient. q∞iA is the mathematical representation of the law.
+Explanation: Darcy’s Law states that the rate of flow per unit time is proportional to a hydraulic gradient. q∞iA is the mathematical representation of the law.

 4. Triaxial compression test is used to find __________ of soil.